pepfar-datim/PLM-BundleMaker/README.md

 - Support for XML formatted data
   - auto detect input based on the content type
   -
+- Add support for reading questionnaires from a FHIR server
 - Support of multiple profiles in the same bundle
-- Implement a way to dynamically
 - Add support for additional resource types
-- Add support for reading questionnaires from a FHIR server